Extreme Stochastic Variational Inference: Distributed and Asynchronous: Experiments

 \subsubsection{Predictive Performance}

-In order to evaluate the predictive performance of ESVI-LDA, we examine its perplexity on a held-out test set.
-We compare against distributed VI on Enron and NY Times datasets.
-This experiment is performed using multiple cores.
-As shown in Figure \ref{fig:pred_performance}, ESVI typically reaches comparable perplexity scores as VI but in a much shorter wallclock time.
-For instance, on the Enron dataset VI reaches a perplexity score of 9.052773 after a time of 1576.32 secs.
-ESVI on the other hand, matches this perplexity in just 440 secs, and goes down further to a final perplexity score of 8.58929 in 2991 secs.
-On NY Times, VI begins at 33.171374 and reaches 16.460541 in 14309 secs.
-ESVI matches this perplexity in roughly 2000 secs.
+We evaluate the predictive performance of ESVI-LDA comparing against distributed VI on Enron and NY Times datasets on multiple cores.
+As shown in Figure \ref{fig:predictive_performance}, ESVI typically reaches comparable test perplexity scores as VI but in much shorter wallclock time.